whalecoiner/dreame/README.md

 I don't own the copyright on these audio files - they are kept here for purely academic purposes.

-The script to generate your own soundfiles is purely for fun.
-Sheesh.

 ## Sound files and text

 I spent 20 minutes of my life transcribing these sound files, so be grateful you little rascals.